 • Native Fetch:

-• Cons: Requires manual state management (loading, error handling, etc.).
+• Cons: Requires manual state management (loading, error handling, caching, etc.).

 • Axios: